 - Where is my incremental file chain?

-- Can I extract a single backup from the backup repository manually?
+- Can I manually extract a single backup from the Backup Repository?

-Forever incremental backup repository uses the proprietary format for storing block-level data.
+- A forever incremental Backup Repository uses the proprietary format for storing block-level data.

-Let’s say backup for a certain VM runs every day.
-For the sake of simplicity, we will assume that the VM initially has only of 2 data blocks: A and B.
+Let’s say the backup for a certain VM runs every day.
+For the sake of simplicity, we will assume that the VM initially has only 2 data blocks: A and B.

 - The first (full) backup runs on Sunday.
 Blocks A and B are backed up.

-- On Monday, incremental backup finds that the block A is removed from the VM, while a new block C is added to the VM.
+- On Monday, the incremental backup finds that block A has been removed from the VM, while a new block C has been added to the VM.
 Block C is backed up.

-- On Tuesday, incremental backup finds that the block B is removed from the VM, while a new block D is added to the VM.
+- On Tuesday, the incremental backup finds that block B has been removed from the VM, while a new block D has been added to the VM.
 Block D is backed up.

-Here is how the original VM would actually look like on each of the three days:
+Here is how the original VM would actually look on each of the three days:

 And here is how the recovery points of this VM would be stored in the Backup Repository:

-If you delete the Monday recovery point via NAKIVO Backup & Replication interface, no data blocks will be removed from the Backup Repository, as blocks B and C are also referenced by Sunday and Tuesday.
+If you delete the Monday recovery point via the NAKIVO Backup & Replication interface, no data blocks will be removed from the Backup Repository, as blocks B and C are also referenced by Sunday and Tuesday’s incremental backups.